Giveth (GIV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Giveth Historical Price

-According to the latest data gathered on Giveth live price page, the current price of Giveth is 0.00247466USD.
-The circulating supply of Giveth(GIV) is 331.68M GIV , giving it a market capitalization of $820.80K.
+According to the latest data gathered on Giveth live price page, the current price of Giveth is 0.00233004USD.
+The circulating supply of Giveth(GIV) is 331.68M GIV , giving it a market capitalization of $762.67K.

 The Giveth Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GIV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.